UnWaDo/HPC_bot/README.md

 ## Run

 Migrate database (never do this if you are restarting production application).
-It requires adding `organization.csv` table with columns `label`, `name`, `alias` and `parent` to the root folder, containing required organizations.
+It requires adding `organizations.csv` table with columns `label`, `name`, `alias` and `parent` to the root folder, containing required organizations.

 ```bash
 python migrate.py